BestTimesToVisit.com Logo

 Walking

-Bath is a wonderfully walkable city, with most major attractions within easy strolling distance of each other.
-It's the best way to soak in the Georgian architecture and discover hidden alleyways.
+Bath is a wonderfully compact and walkable city, with most major attractions within easy reach of each other.
+The city centre is largely pedestrianised.

 Cost:Free!